MicrosoftDocs/quantum-docs/articles/how-to-python-qdk-local.md

 > [!TIP]
 > If you don't have a project file for your workspace, the `qsharp` package will assume some reasonable defaults.
 Having a project file makes it easy to use additional packages, to get code completion and hover documentation while you edit your Q# files, and so forth.

 To see what packages are currently added to your workspace, you can use the `qsharp.packages` object.
 You can also add new packages dynamically by using `qsharp.packages.add` object.
-For example, adding [the QDK Chemistry library](xref:microsoft.quantum.libraries.overview-chemistry.concepts.overview):
+For example, to add the [the QDK Chemistry library](xref:microsoft.quantum.libraries.overview-chemistry.concepts.overview):

 ```python
 qsharp.packages.add('Microsoft.Quantum.Chemistry')